Understanding and Decreasing Lymphedema Risk

 - For legs and feet at risk, wear shoes and socks at all times to prevent injury.

-- If you are experiencing decreased sensation in your hands or feet due to chemotherapy-induced peripheral neuropathy, make sure to visibly check your skin since you may not be able to feel things appropriately.
+- If you have peripheral neuropathy (decreased sensation in your hands or feet) from chemotherapy, look at your skin regularly since you may not be able to feel things like cuts, scrapes or burns.

-- Use an electric razor for necessary hair removal to reduce cutting yourself
+- Use an electric razor for hair removal.

-- Ask your doctor when it is safe to get manicures/pedicures (based on your at-risk area).
-If you do decide to get a manicure or pedicure, bring your own tools so that they have not been used for another person.
+- Ask your provider when it is safe to get manicures/pedicures (based on your at-risk area).
+If you decide to get a manicure or pedicure, bring your own sanitized tools.

-- Clean cuts well with soap and water and use an antibiotic cream to encourage early healing.
-Observe for signs of infection and report immediately if they occur.
+- Clean cuts well with soap and water and use an antibiotic cream.
+Watch for signs of infection and tell your provider right away if you have any of these signs.

 - Avoid overheating the at-risk area in a hot tub or sauna.

-- Ask your doctor about safety when it comes to public swimming pools.
+- Ask your provider about public swimming pools.

 - Make sure to clean all equipment at the gym before and after use to avoid spreading germs.

-- Use a high SPF sunscreen and insect repellant when appropriate.
+- Use a high SPF sunscreen and insect repellent when needed.

-- Make sure to check with your doctor about what kind of moisturizers to use.
+- Make sure to check with your provider about what kind of moisturizers to use.

-- If your leg and foot are at risk, you may want to consider having your toenails cut by a podiatrist.
+- If your leg and foot are at risk, you may want to have your toenails cut by a podiatrist (foot doctor).

 Avoid Constricting Your Blood Flow

-This can result in a 'backup' of fluid in the at-risk area.
-Ways to avoid constriction include:
+Constricting an area on your body can cause a 'backup' of fluid in the at-risk area.
+Ways to avoid constriction are to:

-- Avoid blood pressure readings in the at-risk arm when possible.
-If not possible, a blood pressure can be taken on the affected arm using a stethoscope and manual blood pressure cuff.
+- Avoid blood pressure readings on the at-risk arm when possible.
+If not possible, a blood pressure can be taken on the affected arm using a stethoscope and manual blood pressure cuff (not the automatic blood pressure machines).

 - Avoid tight jewelry or clothing on the at-risk limb.

-- After treatments affecting the underarm (axillary) lymph nodes, women should wear a well-fitted bra without an underwire and, if applicable, use a lightweight prosthesis (a heavy prosthesis can put too much pressure on the lymph nodes above the collarbone).
+- After treatments affecting the underarm (axillary) lymph nodes, wear a well-fitted bra without an underwire.
+If you wear a prosthesis, make sure it is lightweight (a heavy prosthesis can put too much pressure on the lymph nodes above the collarbone).

 - Avoid carrying a heavy shoulder bag or suitcase for long periods with an at-risk arm.
-Rolling suitcases or luggage racks help!
+Rolling suitcases or luggage racks are good options.

 Obesity is a known risk factor for lymphedema.
-A balanced healthy diet with an emphasis on portion control is recommended.
-Exercise is another excellent way to help maintain your weight.
-Before starting any exercise program, make sure to check with your doctor.
+A balanced, healthy diet with a focus on portion control is recommended.
+Exercise is another great way to help maintain your weight.
+Before starting any exercise program, make sure to check with your care team.

 Exercise with Care

-Having cancer and receiving treatment for it will change your body.
+Having cancer and receiving treatment will change your body.
 Exercise is one of the best ways that you can maintain strength, energy, mobility, and cope with cancer-related fatigue.
-Again, before starting any form of exercise, it is always recommended that you check with your doctor.
+Again, before starting any form of exercise, it is always recommended that you check with your provider.

 Next Article: Treatment for Lymphedema: Complete Decongestive Therapy (CDT) »